Shirokarun/Win11-Optimization-Guide/README.md

 ## CTT Utility
 - Open Windows Search Bar
-- Search "Windows PowerShell"
-- Open it as Administrator
+- Search "Windows PowerShell" and open it as Administrator
 - Copy and Paste this string ```irm "https://christitus.com/win" | iex ```
 - Apply the following optimizations: